 Old location on the corner of Warmoesstraat and Oudbrugsteeg

-Alas, if you go to the old location, you’ll see that it’s been closed.
-Or rather, they were forced to close in 2015 due to the city’s policy to “clean up the Red Light District” by closing coffeeshops and prostitution windows.
-In our opinion, they are taking away everything that makes the Red Light District special, to turn it into some PG13 corporate bullshit, but that’s another story for another time.
+Alas, if you go to the old location, you’ll see it’s been closed.
+Or rather, they were forced to close in 2015 due to the city’s policy to “clean up the Red Light District” by closing coffee shops and prostitution windows.
+In our opinion, they are taking away everything that makes the Red Light District special to turn it into some PG13 corporate bullshit, but that’s another story.

 Once you’ve hit up Baba there are plenty of things to see in the area.

 If you’re into architecture, take a nice stroll past the Silodam, one of the most unforgettable buildings in Amsterdam.

 Picture courtesy of Arquitectura Viva.